Philosophy of Humor

 5. Humor as Play, Laughter as Play Signal

-While the Incongruity Theory made humor look less objectionable than the Superiority Theory did, it has not improved philosophers’ opinions of humor much in the last two centuries, at least judging from what they have published.
-Part of the continued bad reputation of humor comes from a new objection triggered by the Incongruity Theory: If humor is enjoying the violation of our mental patterns and expectations, then it is irrational.
+While the Incongruity Theory made humor look less objectionable than the Superiority Theory did, it did not improve philosophers’ opinions of humor much in the 19th and 20th centuries, at least judging from what they published.
+Part of the continued bad reputation of humor came from a new objection triggered by the Incongruity Theory: If humor is enjoying the violation of our mental patterns and expectations, then it is irrational.
 This Irrationality Objection is almost as old as the Incongruity Theory, and is implicit in Kant’s claim that the pleasure in laughter is only physical and not intellectual.
 “How could a delusive expectation gratify?” he asks.
 According to Kant, humor feels good in spite of, not because of, the way it frustrates our desire to understand.
 George Santayana (1896, 248) agreed, arguing that incongruity itself could not be enjoyed.

 We have a prosaic background of common sense and everyday reality; upon this background an unexpected idea suddenly impinges.
 But the thing is a futility.
 The comic accident falsifies the nature before us, starts a wrong analogy in the mind, a suggestion that cannot be carried out.
 In a word, we are in the presence of an absurdity, and man, being a rational animal, can like absurdity no better than he can like hunger or cold.

-If the widespread contemporary appreciation of humor is defensible, then this Irrationality Objection needs to be addressed.
-To do that seems to require an explanation of how our higher mental functions can operate in a beneficial way that is different from theoretical and practical reasoning.
-One way to construct that explanation is to analyze humor as a kind of play, and explain how such play can be beneficial.
+If some version of the Incongruity Theory is to be useful in explaining the nature of humor and the value we now find in it, then this Irrationality Objection needs to be addressed.
+To do that seems to require an account of how our higher mental functions can operate in a beneficial way potentially differing from standard models of theoretical and practical reasoning.
+One might, for example, highlight the insight and critical reasoning that humor can promote, as when it serves as a vehicle for critical analysis, exposure of social realities, telling-truth-to-power, and deflating false images (see Section 6).
+Another promising, but sadly neglected way to construct that account is to analyze humor as a kind of play, and explain how such play can be beneficial.

 As bodily tiredness is eased by resting the body, so psychological tiredness is eased by resting the soul.
 As we have explained in discussing the feelings, pleasure is rest for the soul.
 And therefore the remedy for weariness of soul lies in slackening the tension of mental study and taking some pleasure… .
 Those words and deeds in which nothing is sought beyond the soul’s pleasure are called playful or humorous, and it is necessary to make use of them at times for solace of soul (2a2ae, Q. 168, Art.
 2).